 Air plants get their nutrients and water through their leaves not their roots.
 Do Not place them in soil.
 They like indirect sunlight or fluorescent light.
 If in direct sunlight you may need to mist them.
 Soak your plants once a week and they should thrive!
 Once a week submerge them in room temperature well, distilled or rain water for about 10-20 minutes, shake off the excess water.
 Do not use municipal water as it has chlorine and can hurt your plants.
 The life cycle of the plants include growth, bloom and reproduction.
 Before and after they bloom they will produce "pups" from the base.
 When the "pups" reach 1/3 to 1/2 the size of the main plant, they can easily be separated and grown to maturity on their own.

 Succulent wreaths can be hung both inside or out.
+They are seasonal and offered in the spring.
 They tend to dry out more often outside.
 A topiary wreath can be placed in water to soak or simply pour water over the area that holds the succulents.
 There is soil under the moss.
 All other wreaths can be watered like any others succulent with a watering can or water bottle.
 Water until it drains out the bottom.
 Many of the succulents used in the wreath are creeping varieties and will continue to grown down the wreath.